W3 Company - Frequently Asked Questions [FAQ]

 W3 Coy was manned initially by 160 professional infantrymen, including members of other corps who were assimilated into the company before deployment, 155 arriving as the main body in November 1969 joined by five more already posted in SVN.
 Check the nominal roll for details of individual veterans.
 Reinforcements to maintain the Company strength were drawn as required from soldiers already in SVN or from 1RNZIR.
 New Zealand did not use conscription.

 Where did W3 Coy come from..?

-W3 Coy was raised from within the ranks of 1RNZIR, the New Zealand infantry battalion based at that time at Terendak garrison near Malacca East Malaysia.
-W3 Coy did its pre-deployment training in East Malaysia.
+W3 Coy was raised from within the ranks of 1RNZIR, the New Zealand infantry battalion based at that time at Terendak garrison near Malacca West Malaysia.
+W3 Coy did its pre-deployment training in West Malaysia.

 Were any W3 Coy people killed in Vietnam..?

 Three W3 Coy soldiers died while on active service in South Vietnam, and 16 were wounded.